 “Also, since the development of a medical device can take multiple years, we can look back at several instances and see that by the time we launched a product, the market had already started to shift to other technologies and consequently, we would never be able to achieve the business case that was originally envisioned.
 In other instances, we found that from the start, the business case was overstated or overly optimistic.”

-Read Part 4 of the series “What are the keys to successful project management?” here
+Read Part 4: “What are the keys to successful project management?” here.

-Read Part 3 of the series “What skills are required for effective project management?” here
+Read Part 2: “What skills are required for effective project management?” here.

-Read Part 1 of the series “Why has project management become a cornerstone of corporate strategy?” here
+Read Part 1: “Why has project management become a cornerstone of corporate strategy?” here.